 - 1. First, create a user in LDAP that has access to read the entire LDAP structure. - 2.
-Test if you can make successful queries to the LDAP server, use the ldapsearch command, which is a command line tool available on the tower system's command line but that is available for installing on other Linux and OSX systems.
+Test if you can make successful queries to the LDAP server, use the ldapsearch command, which is a command line tool that can be installed on the tower system's command line as well as on other Linux and OSX systems.
 Use the following command to query the ldap server, where josie and Josie4Cloud are replaced by attributes that work for your setup: